- Jacob Threadgill

 Tip: Call ahead for orders to cut down on wait time.

 The city of Buffalo might have popularized the chicken wing in American culture, but Chicago has a unique preparation of wings that includes its own variation of what is simply known as mild sauce that is prominent on the city’s south and west sides.

 “If serenity had a flavor, it would taste like mild sauce.
 It should have Sriracha levels of fame,” Buress wrote for Chicago Magazine in 2017.

-The Oklahoma City area got its answer to Chicago-style wings and mild sauce with the opening of Tez Wings in June 2016 at 3801 N. Oak Grove Drive off NE 10th Street in Midwest City.
+The Oklahoma City area got its answer to Chicago-style wings and mild sauce with the opening of Tez Wingz in June 2016 at 3801 N. Oak Grove Drive off NE 10th Street in Midwest City.

-With a streamlined menu that serves wings, fries, catfish and shrimp, Tez Wings has quickly gained a huge following.
+With a streamlined menu that serves wings, fries, catfish and shrimp, Tez Wingz has quickly gained a huge following.
 Every time I’ve gone to the restaurant — usually only a few minutes after it has opened at noon — it’s already packed full of people ordering and picking up takeout.

 Wings are finished with a lemon pepper-style seasoning, and the customer adds regular or spicy versions of the mild sauce after ordering.

-“Tez Wings is special,” said Apollo Woods, founder of OKC Black Eats.
+“Tez Wingz is special,” said Apollo Woods, founder of OKC Black Eats.
 “It’s my first introduction to Chicago-style wings, and I was hooked.
 I don’t know what [owner Will Jordan] puts on the wings, but it’s like a magical sparkle that’s so addictive.
 I tried to wait until I got home to eat my food, but that was impossible.”